alex/bagel/docs/features/packaging.rst

 One common issue that arises with packging is multiple dependencies, which require different versions of the same package.
 To solve this, Bagel allows a package to define :term:`internal dependencies`.
-Each package's internal dependencies are allowed to have conflicting versions with any other package's dependencies.
+A package's internal dependencies are allowed to have version conflicts with other package's dependencies.
 The only limitation is that no part of the public API may use something from this package.